OUR POLICIES

 -

-respect referees, officials, coaches, players, spectators and other individuals involved with squash at the INSPIRE Squash Academy;
+respect referees, officials, coaches, players, spectators and other individuals involved with squash at the Inspire Squash Academy;

 -